Studiosity/grover/README.md

 ### Using middleware

-To use this functionality you need add [combine_pdf](https://rubygems.org/gems/combine_pdf) gem in your app.
+Note, to use this functionality you need to add the [combine_pdf](https://rubygems.org/gems/combine_pdf) gem to your app.

 You can specify relative paths to the cover page contents using the `front_cover_path` and `back_cover_path` options either via the global configuration, or via meta tags.
 These paths (with query parameters) are then